Short Term Study Visa: Requirements & How to Apply

 • It must offer programmes that are equivalent to a UK degree.

-How do you apply for a short term study visa?
+How to apply for a short term study visa

-To apply under the short term study visa route you will need to submit an online application on the GOV.UK website using the specified form “Short-term Student visa”.
+To apply under the short term study visa route you will need to submit an online application on the GOV.UK website.
 The earliest you can apply for this type of visa is 3 months prior to travel.
 You must also only apply from outside the UK, where you cannot apply for leave to enter as a short term student at the UK border.

 As part of your online application, you will need to book an appointment at an overseas visa application centre where you will provide your biometric information and documentation.
 As part of the application process you must provide various documents in support, with a certified translation if those documents are not in English or Welsh.
 These documents include: